Special purpose - locum tenens

 Your practising certificate will include an endorsement allowing you to work under approved supervision and employment.

-You cannot work outside the requirements of your special purpose locum tenens scope of practice and any requirements imposed by Council specific to you.
-If your employment, supervision, position or location changes, you must apply for an amendment or variation to the endorsement on your practising certificate.
+You cannot work outside the requirements of your provisional scope of practice and any specific requirements imposed by Council.
+You must apply for a variation to the endorsement on your practising certificate if your employment, supervision, position or location changes.

-You must apply for a variation, at least 20 days in advance of your planned change.
-You must wait for Council to confirm that the change has been approved before commencing under any new arrangements.
+You need to apply at least 20 days in advance of your planned change.
+You must then wait for Council to confirm that the change has been approved before commencing work under the new arrangement.